Ada-Developers-Academy/ada-build/roundtable-guides/03-branching.md

 ## Rock, Paper, Scissors
 1. What questions are there about Rock, Paper, Scissors?
 1. Let's look a few different solutions.

+## Extra Extra

+1. What other questions do you have?